+In order to ensure adequate pedestrian and vehicular circulation around the site, and adequate parking for the benefit of both the restaurant use and the overall shopping plaza, the foundation plantings were reduced around the principal building.
 Instead of 10-feet as required by code Section 13-443(10)a, the building is being provided with planting areas to the west, east and north of the building.
-The foundation planting area provided ranges from approximately 1.5 to 3.5 feet in width.
+The foundation planting area provided ranges from approximately 1.5 to 3.5 feet in width except on the southwest corner of the principal building (zero foundation planting provided in the corner to accommodate pedestrian connectivity and customer service areas).
 These planting areas will have drought-resistant ground cover and vegetation to complement the architectural design of the main building.

 In order to adequately address the parking needs for the overall plaza uses, the restaurant also made some site-specific modifications to the landscape island, and end-cap island design.
-Landscape islands were reduced from the 12-footrequirement under Section 13-443(12)a of the code.
+Landscape islands were reduced from the 12-foot requirement under Section 13-443(12)a of the code.
 The smallest landscape or end-cap island is 7.3 feet, which is located at the easternmost row of parking spaces; however, in order to compensate for these landscape modifications, most of the end-cap islands were enlarged to fit improved, mature vegetation.
 The proposed restaurant site does not have more the twelve (12) parking spaces in a row without a landscape island.

 The restaurant also designed the landscaping on its site to create a tiered effect where possible.
-If space was too limited, or if the site layout did not allow for the full-tiered effect, the landscaping elements were incorporated in separate, parallel planting sections as an alternative type of tier design that utilized vegetation to separate the drive-thru from the rows of parking spaces available to the plaza.
+If space was too limited, or if the site layout did not allow for the full tiered effect, the landscaping elements were incorporated in separate, parallel planting sections as an alternative type of tier design that utilized vegetation to separate the drive thru from the rows of parking spaces available to the plaza.